eliona-smart-building-assistant/glutz-app/README.md

 ### Database tables ###

 The app requires configuration data that remains in the database.
-In order to do this, the app creates its own database schema `glutz` during initialization.
+In order to store the data, the app creates its own database schema `glutz` during initialization.
 To modify and handle the configuration data the app provides an API access.
 Take a look at the [API specification](https://github.com/eliona-smart-building-assistant/glutz-app/blob/develop/openapi.yaml) to see how the configuration tables should be used.

 - `glutz.config`: contains the Glutz API endpoints.
-Each row contains the specification of one endpoint(i.e config id, username, password, polling interval etc.)
+Each row contains the specification of one endpoint (i.e config id, username, password, polling interval etc.)

 - `glutz.spaces`: contains the mapping from each device (uniquely defined by its configuration-, project- and device- id) to an eliona asset.
 Each row contains the specification of one endpoint(i.e config id, username, password, polling interval etc.) The app collects and writes data separately for each configured project.
 The mapping is created automatically by the app.